Amaru8/Cider-Raycast/README.md

 # Cider Controller

-This plugin is a Controller for Cider, a community-driven Apple Music client.
+This plugin is a controller for Cider, a community-driven Apple Music client.